Parallel surface defects, Hecke operators, and quantum Hitchin system: From branes to boundaries and defects

 Descending to the topological sigma model, a line defect attached at a brane defines a new brane (i.e., it is a functor acting on the category of branes) \cite{Kapustin:2006pk}.
 The Wilson line labelled by the representation $R$ of $G$ acts by modifying the Chan-Paton bundle of the brane to its tensor product with the bundle associated to the universal bundle in the representation $R$ restricted to the insertion point $y \in \EC$.
 In our case, it is the canonical coisotropic brane that is dressed with the Wilson line, and we may denote this new brane by $\EB_{cc} ^{y, R}$ \cite{Frenkel:2018dej}.
 It is expected that the $(\EB_{cc} ^{y,R}, \EF ' _E)$-strings give the $E$-twisted coinvariants of the tensor product of the $\widehat{\mathfrak{g}}$-modules associated to the ramifications at $S$ and the $\widehat{\mathfrak{g}}$-module induced from the representation $R$, viewed as a $\fg$-module.
 Indeed, the correlation functions of intersecting surface defects in the $\EN=2$ gauge theory setup were shown to be such $E$-twisted coinvariants since the former satisfy the Knizhnik-Zamolodchikov equations for the latter \cite{Jeong:2021bbh}.
 The configuration of intersecting surface defects was used, in particular, to study the isomonodromy problem appearing in the limit $\k \to \infty$ (namely, $\ve_1 \to 0$) \cite{Jeong:2020uxz}.

 In this work, we do not discuss insertion of Wilson lines but rather focus on a 't Hooft line attached to the Dirichlet boundary; namely, the configuration of parallel surface defects in the $\EN=2$ gauge theory.
 The 't Hooft line labelled by the dominant integral coweight $\l \in \text{Hom}(U(1),\BT)$ of $G$ descends to the Hecke operator labelled by the same $\l$ acting on $A$-branes \cite{Kapustin:2006pk}.
 We have reviewed in section \ref{subsubsec:heckeop} how it acts on the twisted $\ED$-modules associated to the $A$-branes.
+See also \cite{Balasubramanian:2017gxc} for a related realization of the Hecke operator in the vertex algebra perspective.